Paul of Tarsus

 ⸻.
 Paul: In Fresh Perspective.
 Minneapolis: Fortress, 2009.

 ⸻.
 Paul and the Faithfulness of God.
+Vol. 4 of Christian Origins and the Question of God.
 Minneapolis: Fortress, 2013.

 Wright, N. T., and Michael F. Bird.
 The New Testament in Its World: An Introduction to the History, Literature, and Theology of the First Christians.
 Grand Rapids: Zondervan, 2019.

-Young, Brad H. Paul the Jewish Theologian: A Pharisee among Christians, Jews, and Gentiles.
+Young, Brad H. Paul the Jewish Theologian: A Pharisee Among Christians, Jews, and Gentiles.
 Grand Rapids: Baker Academic, 1997.